haskellfoundation/error-message-index/message-index/messages/GHC-55666/index.md

 introduced: GHC 9.6.1
 ---

-A strictness annotation (also called a bang: `!`) can be used to denote that a type should not be evaluated lazily.
+A strictness annotation (also called a bang: `!`) can be used to denote that a value should not be evaluated lazily.
 In some cases this can lead to faster code because fewer heap allocation are required.
+Here it is used to mark a that a field in a datatype should not be evaluated lazily.

 However, unlifted types like `Int#` are strict by definition because they are a value, not a pointer to a potentially unevaluated value (thunk).

-Therefore, adding strictness annotations to unlifted types or fields of such types are redudant.
+Therefore, adding strictness annotations to unlifted types or fields of such types are redundant.
-They should be omitted to prevent confusion.
+They should be omitted to avoid confusion.